 Directed by George Clooney | Written by Joel & Ethan Coen and Clooney & Grant Heslov | 104 min

 Across the yard are the Lodges, Rose and Margaret (sisters both played by Julianne Moore), Gardner (Matt Damon), and son Nicky (Noah Jupe), whose perfect little world is confounded by a home invasion.
-The real reason for this disruption and violence is gradually revealed to Nicky, and Gardner starts to look a lot like William H. Macy’s Jerry Lundegaard, a regular dude compounding his misery with bad decisions.
+The real reason for this disruption and violence is gradually revealed to Nicky, and Gardner starts to look a lot like William H. Macy’s Jerry Lundegaard from Fargo, a regular dude compounding his misery with bad decisions.

-The problem here is the tonal clashing of what’s happening in one home — the crime drama style that the Coens have cleverly reanimated in much of their work — with the earnest, horrifying true-life race riot happening outside another next door.
+The problem here is the clash of what’s happening in one home — the crime drama style that the Coens have cleverly reanimated in much of their work — with the earnest, horrifying true-life race riot happening outside another next door.
 The thread connecting the two is the friendship between two children, but the film doesn’t commit to it being their story.

 There’s talent, ambition, and craft, but the film can’t quite connect.
 As a director, Clooney has learned a lot from the Minnesotan masters, The Coen Brothers, but doesn’t quite reproduce their ineffable gift.